vincent-lg/bui/docs/control/overview.md

 > Note: control arguments are not specific to window controls and will be described in the [section on control attributes](#control-attributes).

 Both methods would be called any time a user presses a key, no matter what widget in the window is currely focused.

+If, for instance, you have two widgets on your window: a [button](../layout/tag/button.md) and a [table](../layout/tag/table.md).
+The `on_press` method will be called when the user presses a key on her keyboard, regardless if the button or table is focused.

 ### Widget control